 Note: Follow the industry standard grounding practices.
 Do not rely on conduit connections to provide a suitable ground.
 Grounding terminals/screws are provided for connection of system ground leads.
-The glands/conduits should be inserted into the metal grounding plate provided with the controller.

 Power wires are connected to terminals labeled L (line), N (neutral) and PE (Ground).
+The conduit is screwed to the gland provided with the controller.